 Last night I dreamed about descent – again.
 This time I was in a cylindrical elevator, with six other people (three adults and three children, none recognizable from real life), on a high floor of a steel-glass tower.
 I knew we had enemies within the building, whom we’d had to elude to reach the elevator, who might yet prevent us from reaching ground and getting out.
 Yes, the doors were closed – we were safe for the moment – but it was a long way down.
 Continue reading

 [My Zendik memoir is due out from She Writes Press on May 8, 2018.
-To see the cover, pre-order, and get email updates, please go here.]
+To order signed copies, go here.]

 I began spinning a fantasy about Zendik mating the night I arrived.